In-House Audit

 Error Handling in Swaps:

-Observation: Uniswap V3 interactions include robust error handling (
+Observation: Uniswap V3 interactions include robust error handling (try-catch

 with reason logging).
 This ensures smoother debugging.